 How to Choose?

-If you are confident in your product/service I recommend choosing either the percentage of ad spend or fixed price pricing model.
+If you are confident in your product/service I recommend choosing either the percentage of ad spend or fixed price PPC management fee structure.
 Both options are value-based meaning the agency is motivated to deliver good results.
 The percentage of ad spend model is less expensive in terms of start-up, but you may end up paying more if you’re successful and increase your ad spend (nothing wrong with that).
-The fixed price model may cost more up front, but your management fees will be lower as a percentage of ad spend if you ramp up your spending.
+The fixed price model may cost more upfront, but your management fees will be lower as a percentage of ad spend if you ramp up your spending.